A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 This expression ultimately returns 3, which is the final value of y.

 The comma operator is often used in loop initialization or in tightly packed expressions where several operations need to happen in order.
-It is not as commonly used as arithmetic or logical operators, but it is still worth knowing because it shows that even punctuation in programming can carry meaning.
+For example, some C-style for loops may update more than one variable in the same section of the loop statement.

 Final Thoughts